ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing

-\textbf{Number of Objects vs. Delta VBL.} We study the effect of room size (via floor area) and existing object count on the object addition performance by clustering the number of objects per scene after object addition and aggregating them into uniform bins.
-We show mean and variance of each bin for the \texttt{`all'} test set in Figure \ref{fig:ablation-delta-vbl} alongside floor area size in light gray.
-On the one hand, there is a natural positive correlation between increased floor area and higher object count, as there is more free space to choose from for object placement.
-On the other hand, spatial reasoning complexity can increase substantially for higher object count (regardless of room size).
+\paragraph{(i) Scene Complexity.} We study the effect of room size and existing object count on addition by clustering the number of objects per scene and aggregating them into uniform bins.
+We show the trend on Delta VBL for this in Fig.~\ref{fig:analysis-grid} (Top-right).
+As object count grows, the SSR context lengthens, increasing the long-context reasoning demands on SG-LLM.
+However, scenes with higher object count are also larger, with potentially more free space.